 All people have fears, but phobias are more advanced compared to standard fears.
 You cannot control them, and they can be unreasonable and excessive.
 Germophobia causes anxiety and distress that are out of proportion to the damage that parasites or contamination may cause.
 A person with this phobia might do many strange things to avoid germs.

-Mysophobia or Germophobia, the fear of germs can be cured – there are treatment programs that really do work and there’s one we particularly recommend:
+Mysophobia or Germophobia, the fear of germs can be cured – there are treatment programs that really do work.

 Like many other fears, germophobia often origins from the period between childhood and young adulthood.
 Several primary factors can contribute to the development of this phobia.
 They include: